 • The sculptor wanted to carve a few inscriptions along with the image of the presidents on the mountain.
 However, this plan was abandoned due to two reasons.
 One: lack of funding, and two: the fact that it would not be seen from a distance.
 Gutzon called these inscriptions Entablature.

 • Gutzon Borglum had also planned a Hall of Records just behind the head of Abraham Lincoln.
 He wanted to create 16 enamel panels to place the greatest historical documents and artifacts of America in the hall.
 He started the work and a tunnel of 70 feet was dug into the stone.
 However, work was stopped due to insufficient funds.
 Nevertheless, efforts to complete the work started in 1998 and today you would find historical and biographical information about Mount Rushmore and the Presidents and several other documents and texts in the hall.
 They all are preserved in a teakwood box, inside a titanium vault.

 • A bill mentioning the need to add the image of Susan B. Anthony, women’s right leader, was introduced to the Congress in 1937.
 However, it was not passed and the Congress stuck to the original plan.

 • Today, the memorial includes a museum, a visitor centre and the Presidential Trail.
 There is also the Grand View Terrace, right above the museum, which gives the best view of the four Presidents.

 • An inch of the memorial would be lost every 10,000 years due to erosion.

-Hope these facts about Mount Rushmore National Memorial would have piqued your interest to see this intriguing monument.
+Hope these facts about Mount Rushmore National Memorial would have piqued your interest to see this intriguing monument and apply for us visa online.
 So, do visit South Dakota to view this amazing man-made marvel.